 * CRJ495 is an optional course that students may select if they currently work in a criminal justice setting.
 Students will be required to pass a criminal background check, including fingerprinting, prior to taking CRJ495.
 This course may not be available in all states; see the State Specific Authorization Policy under Admissions Policies.

-You can customize your online degree in criminal justice and law enforcement administration by adding a specialization.
+You can customize your online degree in criminal justice by adding a specialization.
 Similar to a degree concentration, each specialization consists of five upper-division courses (15 credit hours) in a more specific area of interest.
 A specialization is not required to complete a bachelor’s degree, but it is an ideal way to tailor your educational experience to your professional goals and personal interests.

 Computer Programming specialization is aimed at non-computer science majors who would like to broaden their programming capabilities.
 Courses cover an entire spectrum of basic programming and software development techniques for analysis, design, and implementation of software applications across various operating systems and platforms.Learn More